Find a job that works for you

 Extend an offer of support

-Note your appreciation in writing
+Express your appreciation in writing

 Even though you may not always have enjoyed positive experiences in your current role, it’s likely your employer has invested time and money training you for the position.
 This makes it courteous to thank your manager for the opportunities you’ve been given.